Mierdin/mierdin.github.io/_posts/2017-08-28-st2arch-1-services.markdown

 Remember my earlier post on [StackStorm concepts](https://keepingitclassless.net/2016/12/introduction-to-stackstorm/)?
 In it, I briefly touched on Triggers - these are definitions of an "event" that may by actionable.
 For instance, when someone posts a tweet that matches a search we've configured, the Twitter sensor may use the `twitter.matched_tweet` trigger to notify us of that event.
 A specific instance of that trigger being raised is known creatively as a "trigger instance".

 In short, StackStorm's rules engine looks for incoming trigger instances, and decides if an Action needs to be executed.
-It makes this decision based on the rules that are currently installed and enabled from the various packs on the system.
+It makes this decision based on the rules that are currently installed and enabled from the various packs that are currently present in the database.

 As is common with most other StackStorm services, the logic of this service is contained within a ["worker"](https://github.com/StackStorm/st2/blob/master/st2reactor/st2reactor/rules/worker.py), using a handy Python base class which centralizes the receipt of messages from the message queue, and allows the rules engine to focus on just dealing with incoming trigger instances.